 • Holiday closures: Thanksgiving and Christmas Day

-• Discounted parking in 1700 7th Avenue building after 5pm
+• Free Parking in 1700 7th Avenue building after 5pm, or for 10 hours on the weekend,

 • On-street parking